|

 Practical Examples

-Mr Lacy Shoelaces (130 cm):
+Mr Lacy Shoelaces (130 cm)

 The popular range of Mr Lacy shoelaces comes in a standard length of 130 cm (51 inch).
-From the tables on
+From the table on the Approximate Shoelace Lengths page, we can determine that these laces would suit the following:

 Larger skate shoes with four pairs of eyelets;